DominoKit/domino-autorest-jackson/README.md

 import org.dominokit.jacksonapt.annotation.JSONRegistration;
 ```

-and then use it as follows:
+* Use `JacksonResourceBuilder` and pass it the generated registry as follows:

 ```java
 new JacksonResourceBuilder(new FooJsonRegistry());